Skip to content

 Terminal window

-snippbot stop --force # Force kill
+snippbot stop --force # Force kill if it won't stop

 Database issues: